 For people looking to see something a little different on their trip to New York many people are told to check out the High Line.
 It is however not immediately obvious what the Highline actually is?
-In this Article, we answer the question, What Is The High Line, New York City? and explain what to expect when visiting and how to go about it.
+In this article, we answer the question, What Is The High Line, New York City? and explain what to expect when visiting and how to go about it.
 So…

 What Is The High Line New York City?

-Along the way, you will see planted Gardens, Art installations, street art and Fantastic views of the City and the Hudson River.
+Along the way, you will see planted Gardens, Art installations, street art, and Fantastic views of the City and the Hudson River.
 It makes a fantastic change of pace from storming around the city as the elevation above the streets get’s you away from the rat race and into a more calm and placid place.
 The Gardens are natural and inspired by the wild plants that grew in the area when it was disused.

 It’s a roaring success and has led the way for other cities to take back crumbling and disused infrastructure and re-purposing it for recreational use for both the Residents and to bring tourists into an otherwise impoverished area.
 The effect of the park has radiated outwards and transformed the whole of the Chelsea area.
-Which is now one of our favorite place in New York.
+Which is now one of our favorite places in New York.

 We hope that makes it a bit clearer but really the best thing to do is check it out yourselves as it’s really hard to grasp without seeing it in person.

 Put those Wallets away, the High line is FREE to all.
 It is after all classified as a City park and as such funded by the Cities coffers.
 Actually, the park costs a lot more to Maintain and the High line is funded mainly by charitable donations and fundraising by the “Friends of the High Line” Organisation that

 How to get there?